-I am a political scientist with interests in elections, voting, political economy, and (primarily spatial) research methods.
-I currently serve as the Research Director in the MIT Election Data and Science Lab, where I manage research on the scientific study of elections.
+I am a political scientist with interests lie at the intersection of political development, political economy, and various types of political participation---including violence.
+I have an additional methodological research agenda related to spatial econometric applications to political science.
+I currently serve as the Research Director in the MIT Election Data and Science Lab, where I manage applied research on the scientific study of elections.
 I am also an affiliate with the Harvard Institute of Quantitative Social Science.
 Previously, I worked as a contractor in Arlington, VA where I worked on projects for government and non-profit clients.
 Before that I was a post-doctoral researcher and graduate student in the Department of Political Science at Texas A&M. I grew up on Crowley's Ridge in the Arkanas Delta.

 I have published in journals such as Electoral Studies, Political Science Research and Methods, and Social Science Quarterly along with book chapters in university and software presses.
 I have also published a few blog posts at the Monkey Cage and Democratic Audit.